dronekit/dronekit-python/docs/guide/getting_started.rst

 =======================

 The connection to the vehicle is set up within the DroneKit script.
 Scripts import and call the :py:func:`connect()` method.
-After connecting this returns a :py:class:`Vehicle <dronekit.lib.Vehicle>` object from which you can get/set parameters and attributes, and control vehicle movement.
+After connecting this returns a :py:class:`Vehicle <dronekit.Vehicle>` object from which you can get/set parameters and attributes, and control vehicle movement.

 .. code:: python